Cordillera de la Costa montane forests

 The Cordillera de la Costa montane forests is a montane ecoregion of the tropical and subtropical moist broadleaf forests biome, in the Venezuelan Coastal Range (Cordillera de la Costa) on the Caribbean Sea in northern Venezuela.

 Location

 The Cordillera de la Costa montane forests extend across a series of isolated coastal mountains with an area of 1,424,493 ha.

 Most parts of the ecoregion are surrounded by La Costa xeric shrublands.

-In the west, the ecoregion adjoins the Lara–Falcón dry forests.
+To the west, the ecoregion adjoins the Lara–Falcón dry forests.

 The two most eastern segments are surrounded by Araya and Paria xeric scrub.

 Physical

 The Cordillera de la Costa montane forests ecoregion consists of eleven enclaves between 600–2675 m in elevation.

 The Venezuelan Coastal Range, which is actually two parallel ranges, runs east and west across northern Venezuela, separating the Orinoco River basin to the south from the Caribbean Sea to the north.
 The range consists of western and eastern sections.
 The Coastal Range is a northeastern extension of the Andes Mountains, separated from the Cordillera de Mérida to the southwest by the Yaracuy Depression.
 These forest enclaves are surrounded at lower elevations by the dry La Costa xeric shrublands, and are separated from both the moist forests of the Andes and of Amazonia by dry shrublands and the vast Llanos grasslands of the Orinoco basin.